cybertraining-dsc/fa20-523-319/project/project.md

 ## 4. Basics Of AUC-ROC Curve
 AUC-ROC stands for Area Under Curve - Receiver Operating Characteristics.
 It visualizes how well a machine learning classifier is performing.
 However, it works for only binary classification problems [^6].
 In our project, we extend it to evaluate multi-class classification problems.

+Figure 3 shows Confusion Matrix.
+We use Confusion Matrix to explain Sensitivity and Specificity.

 ![Figure 3](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/confusion_matrix.png)

 **Figure 3:** Confusion Matrix